How to hide a file in MS-DOS and Windows command line

 attrib +h c:\autoexec.bat

-This command will hide your autoexec.bat file so a standard user browsing your hard drive would not be able to see the file.
+This command hides your autoexec.bat file so a standard user browsing your hard drive would not be able to see the file.
 To make the file unhidden use -h instead of the +h so the line would look like the example below.

 attrib -h c:\autoexec.bat